 A genuine labour of love for writer-director Nicholas Briggs, this new box set (available on CD or download) improves on the already impressive first volume by being much more expansive in its adaptation of the original tales.
 And much more daring too.
 This is immediately apparent from the way that the opening two episodes, while both taken loosely from the original TV episodes Many Happy Returns and A, B and C (both written by Anthony Skene), blend superbly to create a single extended narrative (with elements from the original series finale also daringly appended).
 This use of a strong overarching structure will certainly engage new listeners weaned on serialised Netflix drama but will also please fans of the original as it remains tonally faithful throughout.
 This is a difficult balancing act and Briggs deserves great kudos for succeeding so completely, especially in further exploring the roots of our hero’s sense of distrust by bringing back Janet, a woman he felt betrayed by in flashbacks from series 1.

 The series also looks hard at one of the original series’ major concerns, the concept of doubling and duality, by having various actors play multiple roles.
 This particular conceit (“doubling up” is standard in drama, most especially on audio) is deliberately left vague and not properly explained at plot level even by the end, which may frustrate some listeners.
 However, a massive clue is provided by Number 90 (or is it Number 9?) at the close of the final episode (though admittedly only fans of the show will be able to pick up on its importance – perhaps Google can assist them …).
-The show was always keen to not be too pedestrian to allow its allegorical underpinnings proper room to breathe while maintaining a semblance of genre credibility while giving itself ample scope to also undermine it from within.
+The show was always keen to not be too pedestrian to allow its allegorical underpinnings proper room to breathe, while maintaining a semblance of genre credibility and giving itself ample scope to also undermine it from within.
 If that sounds like a tall order and potentially off-putting, one of the best things about this audio production is that the personal dimension is always front and centre.
 It helps that star Mark Elstob is so good in the role, evoking the original as played by Patrick McGoohan but remaining very much his own man, even finding new and exciting ways to say “whaaaat?” on a very regular basis!
 Equally good are Lucy Briggs-Owen as the tragic Kate in episode one, while the return of Sarah Mowat as Janet and Sara Powell as Number 9 (or is it 90?) is really welcome.

 Here are the official synopses for the four episodes: